Skip to Main Content

 Environmental Specialists

-Expertise in managing South Africa-specific environmental hazards including wildlife encounters, extreme UV exposure, variable weather, and remote bush location logistics, with comprehensive emergency response planning for diverse filming locations.
+Expertise in managing South Africa-specific site-level hazards including wildlife encounters, extreme UV exposure, variable weather, and remote bush location logistics, with full emergency response planning for varied filming locations.

 04.